A Rich Pageant of Chicanery

-Alas, politics in the suburbs seldom rises above (or sinks below) the budget hearing and zoning committee and school referendum campaign.
+Alas, Butler was never typical in a place where politics seldom rises above (or sinks below) the budget hearing and zoning committee and school referendum campaign.
 Political passions, when they are aroused at all, are aroused by tree trimming and whether to install parking meters downtown.
 It would be a mistake to dismiss such issues as unimportant, at least without acknowledging that Chicago city politics at the ward level is not very different.
 It is the blessing of life in suburbs that such disputes are all there is left to argue about, contention having been replaced by a happy consensus about more fundamental issues.

 In the 19th and early 20th centuries, regional politics was about protecting the hinterland against the depredations of the city that was grabbing territory through annexation.
-An imperial Chicago is no longer a threat—the suburbs took care of that by changing the annexation laws in Springfield—but politics is still about protecting local interests against larger entities.
-For instance, proposals to secede from Cook County for example have surfaced every ten years or so since the 1970s, usually sparked by complaints about being taxed to pay for services that are mostly used by City of Chicago residents.
+An imperial Chicago is no longer a threat—the suburbs took care of that by persuading Springfield to change the annexation laws—but politics is still about protecting local interests against larger entities.
+For instance, suburban proposals to secede from Cook County have surfaced every ten years or so since the 1970s, usually sparked by complaints about being taxed to pay for services that are mostly used by City of Chicago residents.
 (In 2004, Blue Island’s mayor tried to float a plan to carve a new Lincoln County comprising 55 municipalities and 900,000 residents out of what is now southern Cook County.)

 Even a generation ago, city and suburbs were distinct enough geographically and economically that each could afford to ignore the other, except when one stepped on the other’s toes in Springfield.
 Since then “the city” in the form of its people and its problems has spread into the suburbs.
 The suburbs as a result are becoming ever more urban, with the results that two alien peoples are now living in uncomfortable intimacy.
 Some accommodation was inescapable; when Richard M. Daley ventured to Schaumburg in the 1990s to talk to suburban mayors about common problems in the Chicagoland area, he was playing Anwar Sadat the suburbanites Israelis.

-The City of Chicago has wanted to expand O’Hare International Airport for years.
+The City of Chicago had wanted to expand O’Hare International Airport for years.
 Such a move needed state approval and state financial aid.
 As a result of a cunning annexation by the first Mayor Daley, the airport is an island of Chicago territory in a sea of suburbs.
-The residents of those towns have complained for years about the noise created by to- and fro-ing aircraft.
-Unfortunately for the city, a succession of powerful legislative leaders were from that part of Chicagoland—Bensenville Democrat William Redmond, speaker of the Illinois House from 1976 to 1981, Wood Dale Republican James (Pate) Philip, Senate minority leader from 1981 to 1993 and later president of that body, and Lee A. Daniels, the Republican from Elmhurst who was House Minority leader from 1983 to 1995 and House speaker from 1995 to 1997.
-Their opposition kept expansion in a holding pattern until 2005, when work on expansion began.
+The residents of those towns have complained for years about the noise created by to-ing and fro-ing aircraft.
+Unfortunately for the city, a succession of powerful legislative leaders represented that part of Chicagoland—Bensenville Democrat William Redmond, speaker of the Illinois House from 1976 to 1981, Wood Dale Republican James (Pate) Philip, Senate minority leader from 1981 to 1993 and later president of that body, and Lee A. Daniels, the Republican from Elmhurst who was House Minority leader from 1983 to 1995 and House speaker from 1995 to 1997.
+Their opposition kept expansion in a holding pattern until 2005, when a Chicagoan became Speaker of the House and expansion began.

-City and suburbs contend mainly in the theater of state politics, over shares of tax revenues and other monies, using the votes they wield for and against each other favorite projects and programs as bargaining chips.
-Take that perennial—aid to the CTA.
+City and suburbs contend mainly in the theater of state politics, over shares of tax revenues and other monies, using the votes they wield for and against each other's favorite projects and programs as bargaining chips.
+A well-chewed bone is aid to the CTA.
 Planners, engineers long realized that there is a single transportation system in Chicagoland, not separate systems that serve city and suburbs.
-Commuters know it too; thousands ever begin their daily trek by driving cars on suburban streets to a Metra station, from which trains they debark to ride the CTA to their places of work.
+Commuters know it too; thousands begin their daily trek by driving cars on suburban streets to a Metra station, from which trains they debark to ride the CTA to their places of work.
 A transit reform of the 1970s—made necessary because both city buses and els and suburban commuter trains and buses were starving financially on a paltry diet of farebox revenues—was based on a regional political compromise that placed funding for all public transportation systems in the six-county Chicago metropolitan area under a new umbrella agency.

-If Chicago wrangles with its suburbs like neighbors disputing a property line, Chicago’s relations with the State of Illinois resemble an unruly adolescent and a often indifferent parent.
+If Chicago wrangles with its suburbs like neighbors disputing a property line, Chicago’s relations with the State of Illinois resemble an unruly adolescent and an often indifferent parent.

-Chicagoans still venture Downstate to ask for money, only now they go to Springfield to the General Assembly.
+Chicagoans still venture Downstate to ask for money, only now they go to Springfield and the General Assembly.
 They still usually get a less than friendly reception, too, even though Chicago has amounted to something very considerable indeed in the past 180 years.
-For decades Chicago itself was as populous as the rest of the Illinois combined and thus was the dominant force politically in spite of malapportionment meant to hamstring it in the General Assembly.
+For decades Chicago itself was as populous as the rest of the Illinois combined and thus was the dominant force politically in spite of malapportionment meant to hamstring the city in the General Assembly.

-One of the odder artifacts of this regional distrust was cumulative voting, which was adopted in the 1870 Constitution and in use for the next 110 years.
-Under the system, each Congressional district had three representatives in the Illinois House.
-A voter was permitted to cast all three of her votes for just one of the candidates if she chose.
-By virtue of concentrated “plumping” the minority party (or minority factions, such as progressive reformers) usually were able to elect one representative in each district.
-The peculiar system owed to the fact that southern Illinois was so Democratic and northern Illinois so perfectly Republican that minority parties in neither section stood a chance of representing themselves in Springfield.
+One of the odder artifacts of this regional distrust was cumulative voting, which was adopted in the 1870 Constitution and used for the next 110 years.
+Under the quasi-proportional voting system, each Congressional district had three representatives in the Illinois House.
+A voter was permitted to cast three votes—one for each of three candidates or all three for just one of the candidates if she chose.
+By persuading supporters to "plump" a candidate's vote total by casting their votes for him or her, the minority party in a district (or minority factions, such as progressive reformers) usually were able to elect at least one representative in each district.
+The peculiar system owed to the fact that southern Illinois was so Democratic and northern Illinois so perfectly Republican that minority parties in neither section stood no chance of representing themselves in Springfield.

 Such accommodations, while they have kept the political peace, merely confirm the persistence of the division.
 It persists in part because politicians of both camps exploit these ancient enmities in attempts to rally forces against intrusions of other.
 The rivalry is not soothed by the fact that Springfield has wobbled in Chicago's orbit for decades, Chicago being Illinois’s capital city in every but the official sense.
 “Springfield rarely sees their dust,” noted journalist Elise Morrow about the capital’s many Chicago-area office-holders in the 1940s.
 “They get out of town and home on one of the Alton Railroad’s fast St. Louis-Springfield-Chicago trains as often as possible.”

 Not much has changed in the subsequent 70 years, save for the fact that lawmakers these days beat their retreats back to metropolitan Chicago not on fast trains but in even faster automobiles.
-(Scolding tales of cars with General Assembly plates doing 90 on I-55 have been the staple of one popular Springfield columnist for decades.)
+(Back when the speed limit on the interstate linking Chicago and Springfield was 55 or 60 miles per hour, scolding accounts of cars with General Assembly plates doing 90 on I-55 were a staple of newspaper columnists.)
 Top Illinois officials are today spared the tedium of even an over-the-speed-limit interstate drive; the state maintains a fleet of small airplanes to shuttle them to and from Chicago.
 Republican Jim Thompson and his top administrators in effect ran the state from Chicago during his long tenure in the 1970s and ‘80s, a precedent followed with more than the usual nonpartisan enthusiasm by his recent successor, Rod Blagojevich.

-While individual Chicago politicians can be popular, Chicago, or more specifically “the Chicago machine,” is perennially unpopular.
+While individual Chicago politicians can be popular Downstate, Chicago, or more specifically “the Chicago machine,” is perennially unpopular.
 Thompson owed his political beginnings to his success in prosecuting Chicago Machine figures on corruption charges; that record played very well Downstate, less because Downstaters are ag’in corruption—Downstate politicians are hardly slouches in that regard—but because many of them are reflexively ag’in Chicago.
 Even Democrats who win Downstate usually do so by running against Chicago.
-Horner won a bitter race for a second term by running against the Kelly machine that had sought his ouster.
+Governor Henry Horner won a bitter race for a second term in 1936 by running against Kelly-Nash machine that had sought his ouster.
 Dan Walker—a successful corporate attorney who lived in Deerfield—won election in 1972 by preaching the anti-Machine gospel and traipsing Downstate back roads wearing a red bandana.